 where functional duplicates were made as well.
 The MRP-4

-was deployed with every reconnaissance unit of the Czechoslovak Army and also
+was deployed with every reconnaissance unit of the Czechoslovakian Army and

 became a dangerous device that was gradually phased out.
 Nevertheless it